brichards21/anime-proj-site/index.md

 hover around 0.

 ![](index_files/figure-markdown_strict/unnamed-chunk-27-1.png)

+And so the mean absolute error is 0.5.
+So, on average, we can expect a 0.5 (or 1/2 a point) prediction error from this model.
+With that being said, it may be reasonable to conclude that our model generally performs well on our test data and we may have some comfort in the validity of the inferential conclusions drawn by our model!

 ### Scores Galore: Do users preemptively score anime?
 Does the general consensus change from all users to users who have marked the anime as ‘completed’?